CorwinMacGregor/Hydroneer/Pakked Mods/README.md

 # Glassworks
 Build pak of a collection of glass shapes.

-Requires HydroUMH, and Hydronix Store to host selling the pieces (they're all 0c rright now, though), and of course Hydronix Store requires Hydronix ModLoader
+Requires HydroUMH, and HydronixStore to host selling the pieces (they're all 0c rright now, though)

 Caveats and known issues: